Monster jam greats and members of David Nelson Band, The Dead, Phil Lesh, Jefferson Starship, Moonalice & more.

 In 1964, California composer, Terry Riley, launched what came to be known as the Minimalist movement, with his revolutionary classic “In C”.
 This ground-breaking work provided a fresh concept in musical form based on interlocking repetitive patterns “In C” has changed the course of 20th Century music.
 The composition’s influence is heard in the work of prominent modern composers, including Steve Reich, Philip Glass and John Adams, and in the Rock music of The Who, The Soft Machine, Tangerine Dream, and Curved Air.
 Terry Riley’s hypnotic, multilevel, poly-metric, brightly orchestrated, eastern-flavored improvisations and compositions, have set the stage for today’s

 THE PEDIGREE OF CREAM IN A NEW MULTI-MEDIA CONCERT EXPERIENCE

 Ginger Baker.
 Jack Bruce.
 Eric Clapton.

 Cream was a chemical explosion like no other, the blueprint for every supergroup to follow and the heavy blues precursor to Hendrix, Zeppelin and so much more.

-AN IMMERSIVE MULTI-MEDIA EXPERIENCE
+AN IMMERSIVE MULTI-SENSORY EXPERIENCE

 Amid the current turbulent climate of cultural and spiritual conflict that exists between the East and the West, Iranian/American ensemble NIYAZ aim to bridge the gap of understanding and tolerance through their music.
 NIYAZ believe that music can open a universal line of communication to celebrate shared human values and a desire for unity.